Referly/better_fx/README.md

 ## Configuration

-To use BetterFx with the last amount of code, just set the environment variable `SIGNALFX_API_TOKEN` equal to your token.
+To use BetterFx with the least amount of code, just set the environment variable `SIGNALFX_API_TOKEN` equal to your token.

 If you want to configure it imperatively then